aminrj/aminrj.github.io/_posts/2026-02-17-testing-AI-agents.md

 If you write code like `if confidence > 0.90: auto_approve()`, you'll be auto-approving bad predictions 60% of the time.

-### Measuring Calibration: Expected Calibration Error
+### Measuring calibration: expected calibration error

 The idea: group predictions into confidence bins and check if accuracy matches confidence.